 Retailers cater to small/hobby farms.
 In this market segment, grass and alfalfa are evaluated by the visual appearance of color, coarseness of stem, head or flower development and contaminants.
-Two-string bales are often sold at the highest price per weight, but those who sell in this market experience less frequency and consistency in customers and must calculate that risk.
+Two-string bales often fetch premium prices, but those who sell in this market tend to have an inconsistent customer base and must calculate that risk.